• Skip to primary navigation

 The original recipe uses Tamarind Concentrate, which is used in Thai cooking.
 This version contains water and is more mild than the tamarind paste.
 You’ll see in the recipe card if using tamarind paste use 1 Tbsp, and if using concentrate you’ll need 2 Tbsp.

 Fish Sauce will add saltiness and umami to the sauce.
-I used 2 tsp, but you can start off with 1 teaspoon and add more if needed.
+I used 2 tsp, but you can start off with 1 tsp and add more if needed.
 Fish sauce is sold at most grocery stores, and online.
 You can sub soy sauce, but it’s going to give a different taste.

 Coconut Sugar brings sweetness to the sauce and traditionally Thai cooking uses Palm discs.
 You can find hard palm sugar at Asian markets, but I always have coconut palm sugar on hand, and I feel the taste is pretty similar.
 Plus coconut sugar can be found at most stores these days.